Farmall:

 showing where to place decals on all those tractors, and a whole bunch

-of terrific color and b/w archival photographs.
+of terrific color and black and white archival photographs.
 Those are

 complemented